swiftlang/swift-evolution/proposals/0200-raw-string-escaping-revision-1.md

 Rust's design distinguishes between conventional and raw string literals.
 It also includes an asymmetric `r` off its leading edge.
 We found these distinctions unnecessary and the `r` aesthetically displeasing.
 Instead, our design powers up a conventional Swift `String` literal and in doing so, allows you to access features normally associated with raw and cooked literals.

-In this design, there is only *one* variety of string literals.
-There is no special "raw" syntax.
-A string literal is either
+In this design, there is no separate "raw" syntax; rather, there is a small extension of the conventional string literal syntax.
+A conventional string literal is either:

 * a sequence of characters surrounded by double quotation marks ("), or
 * a string that spans several lines surrounded by three double quotation marks.

-These are examples of Swift string literals:
+These are examples of conventional Swift string literals:

 ```
 "This is a single line Swift string literal"